E-Vertin/GNU-Linux-Guides/Gentoo Guide/Installation Guide for Gentoo Linux.md

   emerge -a xorg-server nvidia-drivers
   ```

-  > ATTENTION: If your NVIDIA GPU is the only GPU to output video, please add this configuration to `/etc/X11/xorg.conf.d/nvidia.conf`:
+  > ATTENTION: If your NVIDIA GPU is the only GPU to output video, please add the following configuration to `/etc/X11/xorg.conf.d/nvidia.conf`:

   >  ```
   >  Section "Device"